natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20I.md

 '''Pros:'''

 * Excellent armour
-* Almost immune to small calibre guns
+** Almost immune to small calibre guns
-* Well armoured sides and a strong mantlet
+** Well armoured sides and a strong mantlet, incredibly hard to dislodge or destroy when properly angled ** Large suspension sides have side hits more likely to break tracks than penetrate the hull ** Works well as the spearhead of an assault when capturing a point, absorbing damage
-* Extremely fast-firing 40 mm gun, you will pretty much always get another shot off before your enemy does
+* Extremely fast-firing 40 mm gun, it will pretty much always get another shot off before the enemy does, making it easy to disable enemy tanks
-* The Churchill can fire APHE shells which have potent post-penetration damage
+* This Churchill can fire APHE shells with some post-penetration damage to finish off crippled tanks
-* The Churchill's size and shoulder stabilizer eliminates any recoil from the gun, making it easy to fire a second shot without losing any accuracy
+* The Churchill's size, movement speed and shoulder stabilizer eliminates shake or recoil from the gun, making it easy to fire in any situation
-* Ability to pivot steer
-* 76 mm howitzer can be used to smoke out enemy positions at long ranges or cover allied retreats
+* 76 mm howitzer can be used to obliterate open topped tanks or smoke out enemy positions at long ranges or even to cover allied retreats
-* Large suspension sides have side hits more likely to break tracks than penetrate the hull
-* Incredibly hard to dislodge or destroy when properly angled
-* Works well as the spearhead of an assault when capturing a point, absorbing damage
-* Good acceleration
+* Although it is slow, it can move out of the way due to the good acceleration and ability to pivot steer

 '''Cons:'''

-* 40 mm gun is ineffective against anything with sloped armour
+* 40 mm gun is ineffective against anything with sloped or heavy armour ** Has difficulty engaging other heavy tanks
-* Shell Mk.1 AP/T with explosive mass has a low penetration of 66 mm
+* Shell Mk.1 AP/T with explosive mass has a low penetration of 66 mm at best
-* Will lose a lot of speed when making a sharp turn in motion
-* Has difficulty engaging other heavy tanks
-* Up-gunned Panzer IVs ([[Pz.IV F2]], [[Pz.IV G]], etc.) will penetrate flat faces with ease
+* Up-gunned Panzer IVs ([[Pz.IV F2]], [[Pz.IV G]], etc.) will penetrate flat face with ease
-* Poor mobility when compared to other heavy tanks from other nations
-* Terrible reverse speed
-* Slow, will take a lot of time just to reach the combat zone from spawn points
+* Rather poor mobility when compared to other heavy tanks from other nations ** Will take a lot of time just to reach the combat zone from spawn points ** Will lose a lot of speed when making a sharp turn in motion ** Terrible reverse speed
-* Frontal 50 mm weak spot (machine gun port)
+* Has a frontal 50 mm thick weak spot (machine gun port)
-* Turret and hull roof armour is somewhat thin
-* Priority target by planes due to size and bad reverse speed
+* Roof armour is very thin, attacks with stronger than usual HE can easily destroy this tank ** Priority target for planes due to the size and bad speed, can be removed with a single rocket from a good pilot
-* Exposed tracks leave you incredibly vulnerable to being immobilized
+* Giant exposed tracks leave the tank incredibly vulnerable to being completely immobilized

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->